Our top last-minute gift card picks you can still get in time for Christmas

 Keep your friends and family caffeinated this winter with a Starbucks gift card, available at Amazon.
 The holiday season is a special time for coffee lovers and Starbucks enthusiasts with the coffee chain's delicious season menu featuring delicious, festive flavors like the gingerbread latte.

 Choose from three card designs and denominations up to $100.
-The physical gift cards can arrive by Christmas with Amazon Prime delivery.
+The physical gift cards can likely arrive by Christmas with Amazon Prime delivery, though delivery times vary based on which denomination you choose and the delivery address.

 You can also order a Starbucks gift card for email delivery.
 This makes a great last-minute gift option, because you can buy it at the literal last minute.
 The gift will be emailed to the recipient and can be easily added to their Starbucks account via their Starbucks app.